Panopto/Panopto-RR-Light-Service-With-Installer/README.console.md

-RecorderPreviewingNoNextSchedule   | Remote Recorder is previewing RecorderPreviewingWithNextSchedule | Remote Recorder is previewing, and a recording is queued RecorderRecording                  | Remote Recorder is recording RecorderPaused                     | Remote Recorder is paused RecorderStopped                    | Remote Recorder is stopped RecorderDormant                    | Remote Recorder is blocked, i.e. the local recorder is Running
+RecorderPreviewingNoNextSchedule   | Remote Recorder is previewing RecorderPreviewingWithNextSchedule | Remote Recorder is previewing, and a recording is queued RecorderRecording                  | Remote Recorder is recording RecorderStartedPotentialRecording  | Remote Recorder has started a "Potential Recording" RecorderPaused                     | Remote Recorder is paused RecorderStopped                    | Remote Recorder is stopped RecorderDormant                    | Remote Recorder is blocked, i.e. the local recorder is Running